 Here is the neurological reality that nobody puts on a vision board: your brain produces significantly more dopamine in relationships where the reward is unpredictable.
 This is the exact same mechanism that makes gambling addictive.
 When you cannot predict whether you are going to receive warmth or distance, closeness or withdrawal, the moments of warmth hit considerably harder than they ever would in a relationship where warmth is simply the consistent and unremarkable baseline.

 This means the relationship that had you feeling the most alive, the most electric, the most certain you had found your kind of love, may have felt that way precisely because it was inconsistent.
 The intensity was real.
 But it was produced by your nervous system's response to uncertainty, not by a genuine soul connection.
 These are two very different experiences that feel almost identical from the inside, and the confusion between them is where a great deal of time gets quietly lost.
+The longer she spends inside that confusion without naming it clearly, the more time she will invest in the future selecting the same instability and calling it love.

 The Most Painful Love Is Not the Most Meaningful